svbutko/react-native-template-strong/website/docs/configs/prettier-config.md

 Prettier defines next obvious rules:
 - Tab width - 2
-- Print width - 140
+- Print width - 80
-- Only double quotes
+- Only single quotes
 - Trailing coma
 - No bracket spacing
 - JSX bracket shouldn't be on the same line